sekika/swrcfit/README.md

 ## Quick installation guide

+Here only quick guide for installation on each platform is documented.
+For more information, refer to [Installtion of SWRC Fit](https://github.com/sekika/swrcfit/wiki/Installation-of-SWRC-Fit)

 ### Windows
 1. Install [cygwin](https://www.cygwin.com/)
 2. While installing cygwin, [choose cygwin packages](https://cygwin.com/cygwin-ug-net/setup-net.html#setup-packages) of `octave`, `gnuplot` and `wget`.